Seo Vs. Ppc Uncovered

 • Working to optimize your website for relevant keywords you want to target.

-• Making sure your website provides good user experience, especially when it comes to things like site speed and mobile friendliness.
+• Making sure your website provides good user experience, especially when it comes to things like site speed and mobile-friendliness.

 • Working to build authority for your website by earning backlinks from other sites.